harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-load-balancer/create-an-application-gateway-for-azure.md

 4. If you have not added your cloud account, click **New Connector**.
 For the detailed steps, see [Connect to an Azure Connector](../1-add-connectors/add-azure-connector.md).

   ![](./static/create-an-application-gateway-for-azure-04.png)
 5. Define an AutoStopping Rule.
-See [Step 2: Add a New AutoStopping Rule](../3-create-auto-stopping-rules/create-auto-stopping-rules-for-azure.md).
+See [Step 2: Add a New AutoStopping Rule](../4-create-auto-stopping-rules/create-auto-stopping-rules-for-azure.md).
 6. Select the resources to be managed by the AutoStopping Rule.
-See Step: Select the Resources to be Managed by the AutoStopping Rule.
+See Step: [Select the Resources to be Managed by the AutoStopping Rule](../4-create-auto-stopping-rules/create-auto-stopping-rules-for-azure.md#select-the-resources-to-be-managed-by-the-autostopping-rule)
 7. Select the instance fulfillment type.
 See Step 3: Select the Instance Fulfillment Type.
 8. (Optional) Set up advanced configuration.
 See Step: Set Up Advanced Configuration.
 9. In **Setup Access**, select **DNS Link**.